KingMario/packages/projects/ngx-lodash-pipes/README.md

   ...
 ```

 *A module that only exports and declares the umbrella-form pipe (`_`), `NgxLodashPipeModule` is also available in this library.
-This module takes dramatically light footprint.*
+This module takes dramatically small footprint.*

 3.Use lodash pipes in your angular component template.